 Pathos, ethos and logos can be used in many areas of marketing and sales, not just blog posts.
 You could aim to use these persuasion methods in your advertising, emails or social media strategy.

-If you would like to discuss your marketing strategy in more detail, or get advice about how to reach your customer in a persuasive manor, email me at email@example.com and I’ll be happy to chat with you over a coffee.
+If you would like to discuss your marketing strategy in more detail or get advice about how to reach your customer in a persuasive manner, email me at firstname.lastname@example.org and I’ll be happy to chat with you over a coffee.